getgrav/grav-learn/pages/02.content/03.collections/docs.md

 * `Collection::dateRange($startDate, $endDate, $field)` - Filters the current collection with dates
 * `Collection::visible()` - Filters the current collection to include only visible pages
 * `Collection::nonVisible()` - Filters the current collection to include only non-visible pages
+* `Collection::merge()` - Merge two collections, keeping items that occur in either collection (like an "OR" condition)
 * `Collection::modular()` - Filters the current collection to include only modular pages
 * `Collection::nonModular()` - Filters the current collection to include only non-modular pages
 * `Collection::published()` - Filters the current collection to include only published pages
 * `Collection::nonPublished()` - Filters the current collection to include only non-published pages